manavukani/SecureStream/README.md

    npm install
    ```

+4. Add video file in `server/public` & update the URL as per file name in `server/app.js`

-4. Start the Express server:
+5. Start the Express server:

    ```bash
    npm start
    ```

-5. Start the React client:
+6. Start the React client:

    ```bash
    cd ../client
    npm start
    ```

-6. Open your browser and visit `http://localhost:5173/` to view the SecureStream app.
+7. Open your browser and visit `http://localhost:5173/` to view the SecureStream app.

 ## Technologies Used